aidanborkan/Massachusetts_Oyster_Project/README.md

 ### 1. Animated geospatial map of participating restaurants

-The left panel shows a year-by-year animation of all restaurants with geocoded latitude and longitude coordinates.
+The left panel shows a year-by-year animation of all restaurants with geocoded latitude/longitude coordinates.

-**Features include:**
+**Features include:
-- A Cape Cod–focused map window with a fixed bounding box
+- A Cape-Cod-focused map window (fixed bounding box)
 - Smooth animated transitions across years
 - Zoom and pan controls that persist while the animation runs
 - Marker colors that uniquely identify each restaurant or event contributor
 - Automatic jittering of overlapping restaurant locations to keep individual points visible and clickable
 ---

 ### 2. Data view modes, regional slicing, and visualization logic